The Asset Tracing and Recovery Review: Chile

 To be able to execute a precautionary measure on assets located in Chile of a person who committed a crime abroad, either the foreign judgment must be enforceable or the Chilean court must have jurisdiction over the matter.

-Therefore, in most cases it is not possible to establish precautionary measures in assets that are located in Chile to ensure the outcome of a trial abroad.
+Therefore, in most cases it is not possible to establish precautionary measures in assets that are in Chile to ensure the outcome of a trial abroad.

 iv Enforcement of judgments granted abroad in relation to fraud claims

 The Chilean Code of Civil Procedure has established a system to allow the recognition of foreign judgments (exequatur) comprising three alternative criteria, applicable in the order established by law.
 First, if an international treaty regarding recognition of foreign judgments exists with the country of origin of the foreign judgment, the analysis of recognition will be done according to that treaty.
 Second, in the absence of any treaty, it is necessary to establish whether the country of origin of the judgment whose recognition is sought recognises Chilean rulings.
-Third, when that criteria cannot be applied, the Code of Civil Procedure lists four minimum requirements that a foreign judgment must meet to be recognised and ultimately enforced in Chile.
+Third, when that criterion cannot be applied, the Code of Civil Procedure lists four minimum requirements that a foreign judgment must meet to be recognised and ultimately enforced in Chile.
 These requirements are that:

 - the judgment contains nothing contrary to Chilean laws (with the exception of the procedural laws under which the judgment would have been issued in Chile);